 We have considered the potential future effects of Section 162(m) of the Code on the compensation paid to our NEOs.
-Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year for each of the CEO and the three other most highly compensated executive officers other than our Chief Financial Officer, unless such compensation is "performance-based" under Section 162(m).
-We have adopted a policy that, where reasonably practicable, we will seek to qualify the variable compensation paid to our executive officers for an exemption from the deductibility limitations of Section 162(m) but we may make awards of compensation that are not exempt from the deductibility limits.
+Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year for each of the CEO and the three other most highly compensated executive officers other than our Chief Financial Officer.